Sign in or start a free trial to avail of this feature.

 I'll then press Enter to complete.

-As you can see from the formula variable of the spreadsheet, we also now have a very readable formula.
+We can now adjust our tier limits to see the impact on the overall revenue.
+As you can see from the formula bar above the spreadsheet, we also now have a very readable formula.

-To apply this formula to the remaining cells, I'll copy, I'll skip down to the end, I'll select these cells and Alt + E S F to paste formulas.
+To apply this formula to the remaining cells, I'll copy, I'll skip down to the end, I'll select these cells and Alt + E + S + F to paste formulas.